Distance From Vancouver (South End of Lions

 part.
 There are two chains (hard to see on this photo) on this stretch

-chain in my hands.
+chain in our hands.

 Goat Mountain Trail BC Canada